 Communities are experts in their own lives, possessing experiential, historical, & cultural knowledge which must be centered in any data research initiative.
 To that end, we believe that communities have a:

-The Research Justice Center is different from other research institutions because of its approach to research and commitment to the self determination of communities of color in their pursuit of racial equity and social justice.
+The RJC is different from other research institutions because of its approach to research and commitment to the self-determination of communities of color in their pursuit of racial equity and social justice.
 The following principles inform Research Justice Center strategies:

 - Equitable Partnership – Equitable community involvement in the research process including prioritizing common goals, question development, planning, collection analysis, interpretation of data and dissemination.